vmware-archive/aws-pcf-quickstart/README.md

 ## Running

 To launch the quickstart locally with different source code, do the following:
-* Get the instantiated out `quickstart-template.yml` from
+* Get the instantiated out `pivotal-cloudfoundry.template` from
     * https://github.com/cf-platform-eng/quickstart-pivotal-cloudfoundry/blob/develop/templates/
-* To make changes to the OpsManagerTemplate or CloudFoundryTemplate (`ops-manager.json` & `cloud-formation.json`)
+* To make changes to the OpsManagerTemplate or CloudFoundryTemplate (`ops-manager.template` & `cloud-formation.template`)
     1. Get them from https://github.com/cf-platform-eng/quickstart-pivotal-cloudfoundry/blob/develop/templates/
     1. upload them to an s3 bucket
     1. Make them public